Lindsey-R/psy8712-final/README.md

 ### Binder
 * A binder is an online code repository contains code and contents, together with configuration files to create a project from the scratch.
 When saving an R project in a binder, it saves the R version being used to create the project to avoid possible confusions in future replications.
-Therefore, I create a binder for the current project with mybinder.org, which is an online service to build and share binders.
 The binder for the current project can be found here
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Lindsey-R/psy8712-final/HEAD?urlpath=rstudio).
 Clicking this link will automatically open an R studio session built under R 4.2.3 (the version I use to run the project) with corresponding codes and data.